 Winterize Your Vehicle

-After what seems like an endless summer of high temperatures, it is time to prepare your vehicle for Ohio’s tough winters.
+After what seems like an endless summer, it is time to prepare your vehicle for Ohio’s tough winters.
 Below you will find advice from the professional nonprofit National Institute for Automotive Service Excellence (ASE), an independent group that tests and certifies the competence of auto technicians.
 All of these tips and recommendations can be done by scheduling an appointment in the Service Department at Fred Martin Nissan.

 - Before you do anything else, read your owner’s manual and follow the manufacturer’s recommended service schedules.